krissydotnet/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1:  September 12, 2018

+**Today's Progress**:  Completed Introduction to Basic HTML and HTML5 and 3/4 of Basic CSS on freecodecamp.org.
+I started creating a contact page for dotnetMomma site I'm working on.

+**Thoughts:** Most of the information was review.
+There were a few points that were new to me or I had forgotten.
+1)  You can set the margin to a negative value.
+2)  You can select an attribute in CSS  [type='radio'] { }.
+3)  You can use !important in CSS to make sure a style will override all other styles applied to a selector.

+**Link to work:** None today

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)